"St. Louie" Louie Roberts: Pool God and Immortal Shotmaker

 England when he hit the magical number, in a match televised by the BBC.)
 But

-the most charismatic, exciting and crowd-pleasing pool player that I have seen
+the most charismatic, audacious, exciting, crowd-pleasing pool player that I have seen

 personally was "St. Louie" Louie Roberts.
 He was an incredible,

 fearless shot-maker.
-There was something magical about his game, when he was "on."
+There was something otherworldly about his game, when he was "on."
 I remember watching him advance through the

 Massey at the Downtown Sheraton Hotel in Chattanooga, Tennessee.
 As I remember things, Roberts had lost his opening round match,